rjminchuk/Programming-Notes/md/oop.md

 ### example of a bad code smell

-IStaff should abstract away how to print a Staff Member, and should not rely on an external class to implement how each Staff (employee, manager, etc) prints.
+We should abstract away how to print a Staff Member, and should not rely on an external class to implement how each Staff (employee, manager, etc) prints.

 ```c
 static class Printer {